Ten years on, murdered reformer's legacy seen in pro-EU Serbia

 The anniversary finds Milosevic's party and its allies back in power, bidding to lead the biggest economy in the ex-Yugoslavia into talks on joining the European Union having spent much of their political lives demonising the West.

-With wartime foe Croatia set to join the EU in July, many Serbs rue the years Djindjic's murder cost them, splintering the already fractious post-Milosevic reform movement and ushering in a period of drift and recalcitrance.
+Many Serbs rue the years the murder cost them, splintering the already fractious post-Milosevic reform movement and ushering in a period of drift and recalcitrance.

-Serbia will not join the bloc until at least 2020, but few in the country now disagree on the goal.
+In July, they will watch neighbouring Croatia, Serbia's wartime foe, become the EU's 28th member, the second ex-Yugoslav republic to join after Slovenia.
+Serbia will now follow until at least 2020, but few in the country now disagree on the goal.

 "The murder stopped Serbia for a few years," said columnist Milos Vasic, author of the book 'Assassination of Zoran'.